Life changes your skin. Fraxel treatment restores it.

 Fraxel treatment stimulates the body’s own natural healing process which replaces damaged skin with fresh, glowing healthy skin.

-Your skin is unique – your generic make-up, lifestyle and personal history all contribute to how your skin looks and feels.
+Your skin is unique – your genetic make up, lifestyle and personal history all contribute to how your skin looks and feels.
 With Fraxel treatment, your physician can develop a treatment plan tailored to your skin’s individual needs.

-By design, Fraxel treatments can target between 5 and 35 percent of the skin’s surface, leaving the remaining 65 to 95 percent available to quickly heal the treated areas.
+By design, Fraxel treatments can target 5-35% of the skin’s surface, leaving the remaining 65-95 % available to quickly heal the treated areas.
 Since Fraxel treatment is so precise, it’s safe and effective on delicate skin areas like the neck, chest and hands, in addition to the face.
 You can expect two levels of results, immediate and progressive.
-Immediately after initial healing is complete, the surface of your skin, the surface of your skin will feel softer, look brighter, and tone will start to become even.
+Immediately after initial healing is complete, the surface of your skin will feel softer, look brighter, and tone will start to become even.
 Progressive results occur over the next three to six months as the deeper layers of skin continue to heal.

 Simply put, Fraxel treatment promotes your skin’s own healing process, resulting in natural rejuvenation that removes years from your appearance.